wdgstl/ds2002-course/labs/lab7-sql.md

 ### Your Turn

 Now write a query that lists the `file`, `step`, and owner `name` for researchers who have NOT yet completed the training.
 Order the results by ascending order from the `updated` column.

+Run the query to test or debug your results.

 ## Submit your work